nddipiazza/tika-pipes/README.md

 We have external facing tests to demonstrate the use of Tika Pipes and each Fetcher.

-See the following package for the different test examples: [pipes](tika-pipes-test%2Fsrc%2Fmain%2Fjava%2Fpipes)
+See the following package for the different Java client examples: [Tika Pipes Tests](tika-pipes-test%2Fsrc%2Fmain%2Fjava%2Fpipes)

 In particular, this example is fairly basic and easier to see the core parts in action: [FileSystemFetcherExternalTest.java](tika-pipes-test%2Fsrc%2Fmain%2Fjava%2Fpipes%2Ffilesystem%2FFileSystemFetcherExternalTest.java)